TeamKnown/Crum/README.md

 <img width='30%' src="public/Private_2.gif">
 </p>

-Similar to the AR view, Privately Dropped and Collected Crums will be recorded in the user's Profile with purple and teal borders respectively.
+Similar to the AR view, privately dropped and collected Crums are recorded in the user's Profile with purple and teal borders respectively.

 <p float="left">
 <img width='30%' src="public/Private_3.gif">